 Moisture and mold are also commonly seen on roofs.
 As a result, the inspector will look for signs of damage that may have been caused by either.
 Any openings in the roof will also be noted, as this indicates a serious problem.

 Once the inspector is done inspecting the interior of the roof, they will move to the outside of the home to look more closely at the exterior.
 Things the roofer will be looking for include:

 Providing the Repair Estimate

-After the inspection is done, the roofer will provide you with an estimate based on the problems they found.
+After the inspection is done, the roofer will provide you with an estimate creating with roofing software based on the problems they found.
 They will also give you an overview of the damage, and what you are going to have to pay to have it fixed.
 While it is not required that you move forward with the issues, it is highly recommended, since issues are only going to get worse as time passes.

 If you are planning on selling your home (or having an inspection done on a home you want to purchase) the roofer will provide different documentation after the inspection is complete.
 The seller and buyer will receive this document, which will indicate what damage is present and what it will cost to make repairs.

 Contact a Professional to Schedule a Roofing Inspection

 If you are ready to move forward with a roofing inspection, make sure to contact a reputable roofing contractor in order to have a quality inspection done.